-This Health & Life Benefits Guide for Retirees ("Guide") contains the legal plan documents and the summary plan descriptions (SPDs) for the Group Life and Health Benefits Plan for Retirees of Participating AMR Corporation Subsidiaries and the American Airlines, Inc. Supplemental Medical Plan for Employees of Participating AMR Corporation Subsidiaries and the Long Term Care Insurance Plan for Employees of participating AMR Corporation Subsidiaries (the "Plans") as it pertains to retiree medical, supplemental medical, long term care and life insurance coverages.
+This Health & Life Benefits Guide for Retirees ("Guide") contains the legal plan documents and the summary plan descriptions (SPDs) for: American Airlines Inc. Health and Life Plan for Retirees; the American Airlines Inc. Supplemental Medical Plan (or "Supplemental Medical Plan"); and the American Airlines, Inc. Long Term Care Insurance Plan (the "Plans") as it pertains to retiree medical, supplemental medical, long term care and life insurance coverages.

-The provisions of this Guide apply to eligible retirees (who retired prior to 11/01/2012) of the participating subsidiaries of AMR Corporation (who were on the United States payroll), spouses, dependents and surviving spouses who are covered under the benefit program for Retirees.
+The provisions of this Guide apply to eligible retirees (who retired prior to 11/01/2012) of the participating subsidiaries of American Airlines (who were on the United States payroll), spouses, dependents and surviving spouses who are covered under the benefit program for Retirees.